 What is the Just Transition Work Programme?

 The JTWP was established in 2022 as a part of the COP 27 cover decision outlined in the Sharm el Sheikh Implementation Plan.
 The Subsidiary Body for Scientific and Technological Advice (SBSTA) and the Subsidiary Body for Implementation (SBI) then created a draft decision to be considered at COP 28, where the programme’s objectives were defined and adopted on 13 December 2023.
+As per the decision taken at COP 28, the programme’s efficacy will be assessed at COP 31.
+On the basis of this assessment, the parties to the Paris Agreement will decide whether to extend its duration.

 Has anything like this been done before?